aleshaleksey/fansys23/01-character-creation.md

 ___
 #### Human

 Human represents the human race.
 The human race is the base.
 Humans have no special senses, resistances, movement modalities or spooky abilities.
 To compensate this, they adapt quickly to new environments, and begin learning the skills needed to survive in their homeland as soon as they are old enough to walk.
-Humans have a lifespan that does not exceed a century, reach a breeding age in their teens and can produce up to two dozen offspring in their lifetime.
+Humans have a lifespan that does not exceed a century, reach a breeding age in their teens and can produce up to two dozen offspring in their lifetime (although few produce more than half a dozen).

 - **Size**: Medium (Height: ~5'8", Weight: ~140lb)
 - **Stats**: (Str: 0, Dex: 0, Con: 0, Int: 0, Wis: 0, Cha: 0)